play-components/play-jqvalidate/README.md

 ## Quick Demo

 [http://play-jqvalidate.appspot.com/](http://play-jqvalidate.appspot.com/) is an example form using this module for client-side validation.
-The complete source code is available in this module's `samples-and-tests` folder.
+The source code is available in the `samples-and-tests` folder.

 ## Dependencies